 A pleasant glide on a flood tide takes you in the long throat of Stuart Island to the western most campground on the Cascadia Marine Trail.
 Time your arrival and departure to the tides to avoid a long haul to the campsite.
 And be sure to allow time for game spotting as you pass Spieden Island, once an African game farm.
 Landing on Spieden is prohibited.

-Location: Stuart Island is 4 mi NW of San Juan Island.
-Campsite lies 1.5 mi NW from the opening of Reid Harbor.
+Location: Stuart Island is 4 miles northwest of San Juan Island.
+Campsite lies 1.5 miles northwest from the opening of Reid Harbor.
 Reid Harbor has a marsh at its head close to the campsite.

 Water: Available May 15-Sept.
 4